-Welcome to the Crime Channel, where our collection currently has 6 different shows and 87 films, for your enjoyment!!
+Welcome our Crime Section, where the collection currently has 6 different shows and 87 films, for your enjoyment!!

-The Crime Channel brings you classic crime series including Sherlock Holmes, Sergeant Joe Friday in Dragnet and private eye Martin Kane.
+Our Crime Section brings you classic crime series including Sherlock Holmes, Sergeant Joe Friday in Dragnet and private eye Martin Kane.

 All of them dedicated to making the streets safe for you to walk.